Conference 2018 speakers

 Margreet is giving a pre-conference workshop entitled Making the best, most optimal use of MS Word (including macros and PerfectIt).

 Martine is a freelance copywriter, storyteller and communications consultant.
 Born in the Netherlands, but travelled the world living in Jamaica, Indonesia, Zimbabwe and the UK.
 Because she is a native speaker of both English and Dutch, she writes in both languages.
-She studied English Language and Literature at Leiden University over here in the Netherlands.
+She studied English Language and Literature at Leiden University here in the Netherlands.

 Since setting up her business she’s been lucky enough to work for a vast array of people and companies.
 She’s written articles for magazines, blog posts, annual and strategic reports, corporate books and many, many websites.

 She enjoys writing.
 Why?
 ‘Because every piece of writing challenges me to tell a new story.
 Writing and storytelling are crafts that can be acquired.
 But, perhaps more importantly, I’ve found that they are crafts that can make things happen in the real world,’ according to Martine.

 Martine's main conference presentation is entitled Scribe or shrink?
 Improving client relationships and winning more clients the easy way - by getting into their heads!
 She is also presenting a TED-style conference talk entitled Making ideas happen!
 Using the power within to tackle the things that are scary and just ‘do it’.

 After receiving his first degree (modern languages), Jeremy Gardner taught English for 15 years at the universities of Perugia, Cagliari, Cosenza and Ancona.
 He then moved to Luxembourg, to work as a translator at the European Union.
 His tasks there include editing original English texts and working as an interpreter/auditor during official visits to the Member States, Italy, in particular.
 He is also a member of the EU’s inter-institutional style guide committee and played a significant role in drafting the current version.